-In this post, I would like to share a real story with you and with you.
-It’s about the scammers for website designers compaines or even individual.
+In this post, I would like to share a real story with you, for website designers compaines or even individuals.
 This has happened for a lot of people and people lost a lot of money and time.

 The scammer usually finds you from your online profile.
 Like on UpWork, Thumbtack, Freelancer, LinkedIn, etc.